wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

    Phoenix (v5):        Not yet available for 2024

    .. note:: All users should use the Phoenix (v6) library.
-If you also need need both Phoenix v5 support, additionally install the v5 vendor library.
+If you also need Phoenix v5 support, additionally install the v5 vendor library.

 `Redux Robotics ReduxLib <https://docs.reduxrobotics.com/reduxlib.html>`__ - Library for all Redux devices including the Canandcoder
    Not yet available for 2024